 I am now available for virtual talks at clubs or societies of any sort.
 I now have three topics, Macro, Scapes and Seeing - see below for details.
 The presentations will involve the use of Zoom video conferencing, or another platform if you prefer.
-The fee is £60 for a normal length talk (maximum 2 hours including a 10 minute break).
 For reviews click here.

 I hope this will be useful to clubs during the Covid-19 crisis.
 However I will continue giving remote lectures after it is over.